-Hence it is shown because there no complimentary variable it is straight independent.
+Thus the is shown because there no cost-free variable that is straight independent.
 (I think)

-My question is is it likewise straight indepedent because the vectors are not multiples of the first vector.
+My concern is is it additionally linear indepedent due to the fact that the vectors room not multiples the the very first vector.

 You are watching: Determine if the columns of the matrix form a linearly independent set. justify your answer.